Onlineberatung/documentation/docs/frontend/testing.md

 `npm run dev` to start the frontend process and open the Cypress GUI to manually start specific cypress tests.

-in addition, a github action automatically executes the command `npm run test` on every push.
+In addition, a github action automatically executes the command `npm run test` on every push.
 This ensures that changes can only be merged when all tests have been run successfully.